Incentives for Clean Hydrogen Production in the Inflation Reduction Act

 Figure 7.
 LCOH Subsidies' Impact by Technology

 Figure 8 shows the marginal costs of production, again net of the most valuable subsidy.
 The same general story holds for most technologies: the 45Q or 45V credit is enough to render the natural gas–based technologies less expensive than an SMR without CCS.
 The PEM with a PPA, however, has a negative marginal cost, making it significantly cheaper on a marginal cost basis.
+For this technology, due to challenges with stacked column charts, the height of the green bar is the original LCOH and the bottom of the black bar is the net marginal cost.
+In contrast to the other technologies, the combined height of the two bars is the total subsidy.
 While this price advantage might be attractive to off-takers, recall that this technology has a 30 percent capacity factor, which would make it less amenable to end users that require a steady stream of hydrogen without investment in storage.

 Figure 8.
 LCOH Subsidies' Impact by Technology